What is Lughnasa?

 The first harvest of the season is a sacred moment.

 This is the Ripening time; the sun is at its hottest & is ripening the fruit on the trees & the vines.
 All of nature is opening to the sun, to bring forth their fruit in abundance.

 The same thing is happening to you.
 This is the time to open yourself to the power of the sun & allow the fruit you’ve been cultivating to ripen.

 Despite the hot days still ahead, the energy of the sun has shifted.
 The days are getting noticeably shorter.
 We are beginning to see signs of the wheel of the year turning toward late-summer/autumn.

-How does Lammas support your personal & spiritual growth?
+How does Lughnasa support your personal & spiritual growth?

-The summer sun is still fiery hot at Lammas.
+The summer sun is still fiery hot at this time of year.
 It is active, energetic & bold.
 This summer sun is helping to ripen your remaining harvests this season.